 Best luxury hotel in Kuala Lumpur – Grand Hyatt Kuala Lumpur

 What to do in Kuala Lumpur?
-Well, the city is just bursting with things to do and places to visit!
+Well, the city is just bursting with awesome things to do, and there are heaps of noteworthy places to visit Kuala Lumpur!
 Fortunately, it’s not difficult to get around the main attractions.
 The distances between itinerary stops are generally very reasonable; the only concern you may have is the traffic.
 Pedestrian signals often don’t work correctly and drivers pay little attention to pedestrians.
 We advise you to cross roads in big groups to gain their attention!

 If you’re not up to the walk, hop onto the efficient trains!
 It’s a good way of getting around the incessant traffic in the capital.